ska-telescope/developer.skatelescope.org/src/projects/document_project.rst

 ==========

-When it comes to software systems, such as services or libraries, it is of paramaount importance that the public API exposed by the software component is clearly captured and documented.
+When it comes to software systems, such as services or libraries, it is of paramount importance that the public API exposed by the software component is clearly captured and documented.

 How to document